synergistic-silobusters/flintandsteel/README.md

 * you run `gulp jshint` to lint the code and solve any issues presented
 * change `package.json` and `bower.json` if a new module was installed using the `--save` command line switch, i.e. `[npm|bower] install --save {module_name}`
 * Add `package.json` or `bower.json` to a separate commit with a reason to pull that module into the build
+* Update the unit tests in the corresponding .spec.js file in the same folder.
+If one doesn't exist, create a file with the same name as the folder followed by ".spec.js".
+This marks the file as a unit test file.

 **Note**: Do not push to the stable branch, commiting to the stable branch will result in code being lost.
 The stable branch is created for milestone releases.